NOOBatThis21/flappybirdclone/README.md

 # Flappy Bird Clone

 This repository holds a self-contained Flappy Bird clone built purely with HTML5 Canvas and JavaScript.
-You can import this folder into GitHub as a new repo and deploy it immediately (for example, via GitHub Pages).

 ## Contents